Mandal789/JavaScript-Projects/README.md

-# Form Validation
+# Form Validation Using JavaScript
 for view click on this link : https://mandal789.github.io/JavaScript-Projects/form
-# word and character counter
+# word and character counter using JavaScript
 for view click on this link : https://mandal789.github.io/JavaScript-Projects/wrdconter
-# Wether APP using API fetching
+# Wether APP using Real Time Data By  API
-you can see your current location  weather for view click on this link:https://mandal789.github.io/JavaScript-Projects
+you can see your current location  weather <br />
+for view click on this link:https://mandal789.github.io/JavaScript-Projects